elasticpath/react-pwa-reference-storefront/src/components/src/BundleConstituents/README.md

 #### Description

-Displays bundle constituents given product data and the item link.
+For a specified bundle, displays an image and name for the bundle itself and for each item in the bundle.
+The name is a link to item details.

 #### Usage